-Deviation Band 3 applies to the portion of the deviation i) greater than $\pm$ 7.5% of the scheduled amount of energy, or ii) greater than $\pm$ 10 MW of the scheduled amount of energy, whichever is larger in absolute value.
+Deviation Band 3 applies to the portion of the deviation (i) greater than \pm 7.5 percent of the scheduled amount of energy, or (ii) greater than \pm 10 MW of the scheduled amount of energy, whichever is larger in absolute value.

-- When energy taken by the Transmission Customer in a schedule period is greater than the energy scheduled, the charge is 125% of BPA's highest incremental cost that occurs during that day.
-The highest daily incremental cost shall be determined separately for HLH and LLH. - (ii) When energy taken by the Transmission Customer in a schedule period is less than the scheduled amount, the credit is 75% of BPA's lowest incremental cost that occurs during that day.
+- (1) When energy taken by the Transmission Customer in a schedule period is greater than the energy scheduled, the charge is 125 percent of BPA's highest incremental cost that occurs during that day.
+The highest daily incremental cost shall be determined separately for HLH and LLH. - (2) When energy taken by the Transmission Customer in a schedule period is less than the scheduled amount, the credit is 75 percent of BPA's lowest incremental cost that occurs during that day.
 The lowest daily incremental cost shall be determined separately for HLH and LLH.